 At the conclusion of the closed proceedings, at which Freedom Now believes Yesergepov was denied basic due process rights such as the opportunity to confront the evidence against him, the journalist was sentenced to three years’ imprisonment and an additional two years suspension from journalism.
 The Alma-Ata Info has since been shut down by Kazakh authorities, a fate that has been suffered by numerous other media outlets in the country.

 Freedom Now has serious concerns that Yesergepov was also denied basic medical treatment during the first 11 months of his detention and, despite his history of hypertension, he was denied transfer to a different facility where he could receive more adequate medical attention.
 The government repeatedly denied his requests for early release, permitted under Kazakh law.
 Yesergepov’s efforts to appeal his sentence, have also been hampered by the Kazakh Government.

 On January 6, 2012, the Government of Kazakhstan released Yesergepov after the completion of his prison sentence.
-However, even after his release he is subject to the two year prohibition from working as a journalist.
+However, he prohibited from working as a journalist until 2014.

 Donate Today and Help Free a Prisoner of Conscience

 Can you imagine a doctor being imprisoned just for treating a patient, or a journalist detained simply for publishing an article critical of his government?